Why a Kidney Cleanse?

 3. (Optional) Black Cherry Concentrate (preferably, Bernard Jensen Brand... we only say this because it's been tested for purity).
 This has been found to make the teas taste

 better.
 It is not required for the cleanse to work.

-You can also add any spice such as nutmeg, cinnamon, etc....
+You can also add spices such as nutmeg, cinnamon, etc....